Gorenstein Semigroup Algebras of Weighted Trees: The -invariant

 \section{The $a$-invariant}

 Since the polytopes $P_{\tree}(\br)$ are the fibers of $\pi$, a morphism of convex cones induced by ambient linear map, we get $P_{\tree}(k\br) = kP_{\tree}(\br)$.
-This allows us to prove theorem \ref{a-inv}, classifying the $a$-invariant of our family of Gorenstein rings.
+This allows us to prove theorem \ref{a-inv}.
 This theorem is implied by the following proposition.

 \begin{proposition} If $P_{\tree}(k\br)$ has a unique internal lattice point then $k$ must divide $2(n-2)$ \end{proposition}

 \begin{proof} If $n \leq 3$ then our ring is isomorphic to $\C[x]$.
 Furthermore, if any $k\br_i = 2$ then $k = 1$ or $2$.
 This takes care of all cases except when $R_i = \Sigma_{i \neq j} R_j$ and all $R_j > 0$.
 Note that $k$ must divide